WithSecureOpenSource/pytest-rts/README.md

 [run]
 relative_files = True
 ```

-3. Execute `pytest --cov=[path to your package] --cov-context=test` which will run the entire test suite and build a mapping database in `.coverage` file
+3. Execute `pytest --cov=[path to your package] --cov-context=test --cov-config=.coveragerc` which will run the entire test suite and build a mapping database in `.coverage` file
 4. Rename the coverage file `.coverage` produced by `pytest-cov` to your liking.
 Example: `mv .coverage pytest-rts-coverage`

 ### Local usage